fatih/pool/README.md

 // create a factory() to be used with pool factory    = func() (net.Conn, error) { return net.Dial("tcp", "127.0.0.1:4000") }

-// create a new pool with an initial capacity of 5 and maximumum capacity of
+// create a new pool with an initial capacity of 5 and maximum capacity of
 // 30.
 The factory will create 5 initial connections and put it into the pool p, err := pool.New(5, 30, factory)